 In Conclusion

-Through trial and error, I found 8 substitutes for balsamic vinegar that works very well.
+Through trial and error, I found 8 substitutes for a balsamic vinegar that works very well.
 The first is good old-fashioned red wine vinegar.
 However, there are many different kinds of flavored vinegar, as well as pricey balsamic vinegar that could substitute for the original.